Trump attacks majority-black district represented by critic

 Democratic presidential contender Kamala Harris, a California senator, said she is “proud” her campaign is headquartered in Cummings’ district.
 “Baltimore has become home to my team and it’s disgraceful the president has chosen to start his morning disparaging this great American city,” she said.

+A spokesman for Maryland Gov. Larry Hogan, a Republican, defended the area and its residents.
+In an email, Michael Ricci wrote, “Baltimore City is truly the very heart of our state, and more attacks between politicians aren’t going to get us anywhere.”

+Lt.
+Gov. Boyd Rutherford, also a Republican, tweeted: “Mr. President, @realDonaldTrump, I have substantial policy differences with Congressman @RepCummings.
+However, I hope your criticism is not directed at the many good and hard working people who live in the district.”

-AP writer Brian Witte in Annapolis, Maryland, contributed.
+Associated Press writer Brian Witte in Annapolis, Maryland, contributed to this report.